 What are Scheduled Payments?

 Scheduled payments are repeat payments and transactions that you make from your accounts on a regular basis.
-These are used to create your Spending Plan's Left to Spend figure to show how much money you have left for the rest of the month if and when all your payments have left your account.
+These are used to create your Spending Plan's Leftover figure to show how much money you have left for the rest of the month if and when all your payments have left your account.

 This is great for when you may have a regular payment that is expected to come out later in the month so you are not overspending.